xenophoria/Hello-World/README.md

 # Hello-World
-pifflectionary
-Work done over the previous two decades needs to be organised so I can retrieve something I wrote before the environment changed.
+Work done in the past needs to be organised so things created using a different tools can be accessed more easily.